astarub/campus_app/Utilities.md

 The Dio client is initialized inside the injection Container located inside `lib/core/injection.dart`.
 The `DioUtils` class takes the Dio client a `CookieJar` to initialize both correctly and DISABLE CERTIFICATE VALIDATION.
 For security reasons, this has to be fixed before we release the first version.
 But in some scenarios we recognized abnormal  behavior of some RUB servers.
 So future research is needed!

 ---

+# Forgerock API

+> If we plan to implement the eCampus / Flexnow connection, we will write this wiki page.

+---

+# Moodle API

+> If we plan to implement the Moodle connection, we will write this wiki page.

+---